kushjasrapuria/CTF-Solutions-Writeups/Web/Pico CTF/Java Code Analysis!?!/writeup.md

 }
 ```

-Now sign the JWT with the key and edit it in Session storage of webapp.
+Now sign the JWT with the key and edit it in Local storage of webapp.

 For safety I also edit the token below JWT.